verogutam/cognitive_tests_group_10/README.md

 ## Part C - Spatial Reasoning Test

 ## Part D - ANS Test
+### In this test, you will have 3 seconds to choose the grid with the most dots (left or right) based on your approximation after the image is presented to you for 0.75 seconds.
+There are a total of 64 questions in this test.

 ## Good luck, we hope you have fun!